TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 id: 127
 title: "Hidden Gems of PHP Packages: Nette\\Utils"
 perex: |
-    In this series, I will show you not-so-known PHP packages, that I use in my daily workflow.
-They're hard to describe but awesome to use.
+    In this series, I will show you **not-so-known PHP packages, that I happily use in my daily workflow**.
+They're hard to describe in few words for their various features, but awesome and simple to use.
     <br><br>
     Today we start with [Nette\Utils](https://github.com/nette/utils) package.
 tweet: "New Post on my Blog: Hidden Gems of PHP Packages: Nette\Utils #nettefw #utils #php #regulars #fails #wtf"